shiva-kumarj/shiva-kumarj.github.io/README.md

 ## Introduction
+> _The most important step is always the next one._ **Dalinar**

 Hi, I am **Shiva Kumar Jayaraman**.
-I am a seasoned software engineer, and a competent Data Analyst.
-Below is a glimpse of my career so far.
-My career began as an Software Engineer for an Embedded company.
-I have very keen eye for all things data so for the next phase of my career I pivot into becoming a **Data Scientist**.
+I am a software engineer and I love data analysis.
+I create beautiful solutions for interesting problems using Data Analysis, Natural Language Processing and Machine Learning.
+I am always learning new technologies and creating projects to integrate them into one cohesive product.

 <!-- [Link to another page](./another-page.html). -->
 ***